Frequently Asked Questions

 Choosing the Teachers College TESOL Certificate Program

 The TESOL Certificate Program at Teachers College, Columbia University is one of the most in-depth certificate programs offered today.
 Your instructors will all be experienced ESL/EFL teachers.
-Your courses will offer you a unique blend of theory and practice, and include hands-on approaches to teaching reading, writing, speaking, and listening, as well as classroom management.
+Your courses will offer you a unique blend of theory and practice and include hands-on approaches to teaching reading, writing, speaking, and listening, as well as classroom management.
 You will also study the fundamentals of how English works, the most up-to-date theories on how languages are learned, and how to assess students.
+Besides this solid foundation, the program includes intensely supervised teaching practice and it includes senior teacher mentoring.
 And, of course, a certificate from Teachers College, Columbia University is recognized around the world as an assurance that you have received the best possible preparation.

 TESOL (Teaching English to Speakers of Other Languages) is an umbrella term used to describe the art of teaching English to anyone who is not a native speaker of English.
 TESOL may take place in an English-speaking country, or in a country where English is not an official language and considered a foreign language, in which case it may be called TEFL (Teaching English as a Foreign Language).